Sky has two sections

 Directions

 From main reception, walk towards the back of the building.
 Turn left after the helter skelter, then left again before you reach the glass corridor.
-Pass through the double doors and take the 'big' lift up to the sixth floor.
+Pass through the double doors and take the 'big' lift up to the 6th floor.

-- Please switch your mobile phone to silent – If you need to use it, please do so in the parents’ room
+Please switch your mobile phone to silent.
+If you need to use it, please go to the parents' room.
+Filming is not permitted on the unit.
+Please ask permission before taking photos.

-- Always wash your hands when you enter or leave the ward to reduce the risk of infection.
-Removing your coat and outdoor clothing when you first arrive also helps prevent the spread of infection
+Always wash your hands when you enter or leave the ward to reduce the risk of infection.
+Removing your coat and outdoor clothing when you first arrive also helps prevent the spread of infection.

-- Please speak to your nurse about visiting if you have symptoms of cold or flu, or have diarrhoea or vomiting before entering the hospital.
+Please call the unit about visiting if you have symptoms of cold or flu, or have diarrhoea or vomiting before coming in.

-Information for visitors - Sky PCCU
+Information for visitors: Sky cardiology

-- Please switch your mobile phone to silent – If you need to use it, please do so in the parents’ room, filming is not permitted on the unit- please ask permission before taking photos.
+Please switch your mobile phone to silent.
+If you need to use it, please go to the parents' room.

-- Always wash your hands when you enter or leave the ward to reduce the risk of infection.
+Always wash your hands when you enter or leave the ward to reduce the risk of infection.
 Removing your coat and outdoor clothing when you first arrive also helps prevent the spread of infection.

-- Please call the unit about visiting if you have symptoms of cold or flu, or have diarrhoea or vomiting before coming in.
+Please speak to your nurse about visiting if you have symptoms of cold or flu, or have diarrhoea or vomiting before entering the hospital.

 Sky paediatric critical care unit